 Façades Enhancing Outdoor Environment – Microclimate Impact

-Quai Branly Museum in Paris, showcases that living in a city doesn’t have to mean abandoning the natural world.
-This building is an example for how to solve one of the biggest urban planning problem of modern times- finding space for the greenery needed to maintain indoor air quality and emotional health of occupants.
+Quai Branly Museum in Paris showcases that living in a city doesn’t have to mean abandoning the natural world.
+This building is an example for how to solve one of the biggest urban planning problems of modern times- finding space for the greenery needed to maintain indoor air quality and the emotional health of occupants.

 Façades Enhancing Indoor Environment – Growing Fresh Air

 Most developing countries have high air pollution levels and as a result the indoor environment can become even more polluted by supplying fresh air.
-Drawing ventilation air through a green façade, or a green house, offers a potential to prevent toxins, VOC’s and microbial infections from entering the air-conditioned buildings.
+Drawing ventilation air through a green façade, or a greenhouse, offers the potential to prevent toxins, VOC and microbial infections from entering the air-conditioned buildings.